schmidtseb/japanese-reader/README.md

 -   **Integrated SRS**: Add words and grammar points to a review deck.
 A built-in Spaced Repetition System helps you practice and retain what you've learned.
 -   **Focused Reading Mode**: A distraction-free, sentence-by-sentence reading interface with swipe/tap navigation.
 -   **Customizable Experience**: Includes light and dark themes, adjustable font sizes, and toggles for UI elements like furigana and pitch accent.
--   **Local Persistence**: All your saved texts, analysis history, and review progress are saved securely in your browser's local storage.
+-   **Local Persistence**: All your saved texts, analysis history, and review progress are saved securely in your browser's IndexedDB.
 -   **Data Management**: Import and export your entire application data (history, settings, review deck) as a JSON file.

 ## 🚀 Getting Started